David Rivers (cornerback): Miami Dolphins (second stint)

 On July 23, 2019, Rivers was signed by the Miami Dolphins.
 He was released during final roster cuts on August 31, 2019.

 New York Guardians

 Rivers was drafted in the 3rd round during phase four in the 2020 XFL draft by the New York Guardians.

 St. Louis BattleHawks

 On January 17, 2020, Rivers was traded to the St. Louis BattleHawks, along with offensive tackle Brian Wallace, in exchange for offensive linemen Dejon Allen and Avery Young.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Winnipeg Blue Bombers

 Rivers signed with the Winnipeg Blue Bombers of the CFL on July 9, 2021.

 New Jersey Generals

 Rivers was selected in the 10th round of the 2022 USFL draft by the New Jersey Generals.

 Montreal Alouettes

 On April 26, 2023, Rivers signed with the Montreal Alouettes of the Canadian Football League (CFL).
 On June 3, 2023, Rivers was released by the Alouettes.

+Coaching career

+Franklin Pierce University

+Rivers was named the defensive backs coach at Franklin Pierce University in 2025.